Integrating quantum groups over surfaces: Introduction

 \item More generally, the moduli algebras of Alekseev \cite{Alekseev1993}, ~\cite{Alekseev1996} can be recovered as algebras $a_P$ associated to certain gluing patterns for higher genus surfaces. \end{enumerate}

-It should be emphasized that the algebras $a_P$ have explicit generators-and-relations presentations, PBW bases, and interesting representation theory related to the symplectic geometry of the classical character variety.
-The reflection equation algebra, quantum differential operator algebra, and moduli algebras all admit interesting actions of mapping class groups of their associated surfaces, and can moreover be used to produce representations of the associated surface braid groups extending Reshetikhin and Turaev's constructions~\cite{Reshetikhin1990}.
+In particular, it should be emphasized that the algebras $a_P$ have explicit generators-and-relations presentations, PBW bases, and interesting representation theory related to the symplectic geometry of the classical character variety.
+These features are not typical of factorization homology in general, but emerge from the representation theoretic framework.

-Typically, these algebras are \emph{defined} by the generators and relations mentioned above, and the topological structures are exhibited {\it a posteriori}, also by comparing generators and relations.
-In the present work, the topological structures are instead natural by-products of the formalism of factorization homology, while the generators and relations are the result of a computation.
-This is an important distinction if one wants to produce topological invariants from these constructions - the categories and distinguished objects associated to surfaces are functorial, but the particular presentations are not.
+On the topological side, the reflection equation algebra, quantum differential operator algebra, and moduli algebras all admit interesting actions of mapping class groups of their associated surfaces, and can moreover be used to produce representations of the associated surface braid groups, extending Reshetikhin and Turaev's constructions~\cite{Reshetikhin1990}.
+Whereas these topological structures have historically been themselves constructed via generators-and-relations comparison, they now follow naturally from the topological framework of factorization homology.
+This is an important distinction if one wants to produce topological invariants and categorical structures from these constructions - the categories and distinguished objects associated to surfaces are functorial, but the particular presentations are not.